-1.1 Cosmic ray neutron sensing (CRNS) in environmental sciences
+1.1 Cosmic ray neutron sensing in environmental sciences

-In the past decade, the adoption of Cosmic Ray Neutron Sensing (CRNS) has increased considerably to measure soil water content in hydrological, agricultural, and environmental research applications (Zreda et al., 2008).
-Such measurements could serve a variety of purposes in both, research and end user applications, for example to close the water balance in atmospheric or hydrological models (Schreiner-McGraw et al., 2016; Dimitrova-Petrova et al., 2020), to support irrigation management (Li et al., 2019; Franz et al., 2021) or snow cover analysis (Schattan et al., 2017).
+The use of CRNS in the environmental sciences has considerably increased in the past decade.
+Its main application is the measurement of soil water content (Zreda et al., 2008).
+Such measurement could serve a variety of purposes in both, research and application, for example to close the water balance in atmospheric or hydrological models (Schreiner-McGraw et al., 2016; Dimitrova-Petrova et al., 2020), or to support irrigation management (Li et al., 2019; Franz et al., 2021) or snow cover analysis (Schattan et al., 2017).
 Furthermore, the use of CRNS to independently estimate biomass or even interception by vegetation has showed potential (Baroni and Oswald, 2015; Baatz et al., 2015).